o-leolleo/blog/content/blog/getting-started-with-eks/index.md

 WARNING: version difference between client (1.29) and server (1.27) exceeds the supported minor version skew of +/-1
 ```

-We can now also run a couple more commands just in casse, like `kubectl get nodes` and `kubectl get pods --all-namespaces` which will list, respectively, the nodes and pods of our cluster.
+We can now also run a couple more commands just in case, like `kubectl get nodes` and `kubectl get pods --all-namespaces` which will list, respectively, the nodes and pods of our cluster.
 My output is shown below.

 ```shell-session
 $ kubectl get nodes